skutludag15/Optimal-Location-For-Warehouses/README.md

 # Optimal-Location-For-Warehouses
 Koç University COMP 305 Algorithms&Complexity Term Project

-We have recorder our presentation in case there is an internet connectivity problem during our presentation: https://youtu.be/9iMcOL5uZbA
+We have recorded our presentation in case there is an internet connectivity problem during our presentation: https://youtu.be/9iMcOL5uZbA

 ```non_polynomial.py```